Geerooniimoo/react-memory-game/README.md

 #HeroesMemoryGame - This app was created with React and Node.js.
+The object of the game is to only click each image only once.